nihardwivedi/nihardwivedi.github.io/index.md

 You can find a few of the projects I've built on my [Github](https://github.com/nihardwivedi).  <br/>

 I strum the guitar whilst humming tunes for fun.
-If I’m unreachable I’m probably reading Hacker News or playing a video game.
+If I’m unreachable I’m doing one of these three things- reading Hacker News, watching anime, or playing a video game.
 I’m also an ardent fan of science fiction, and I’m currently reading Dark Matter by Blake Crouch. ~~The Broken Earth series and plan to read the Three Body Problem next~~<br/><br/>

-My dream job would be a fun mix of product and cloud engineering.
+My dream job would be a fun mix of product/distributed systems/cloud engineering.
 If this sounds like a role you're hiring for, feel free to reach out!<br/>

 ### Contact me
 Click the buttons below. 😁👇 <br/>